27tanu/Churn_Prediction/README.md

 2.Exploratory Data Analysis (EDA)

 3.Use visualizations to understand data distribution and correlations.

 4.Highlight churn-related patterns.

 5.Data Preprocessing

 6.Encode categorical features using LabelEncoder.

 7.Scale numerical features using StandardScaler.

 8.Model Training

 9.Split the data into training and testing sets (80:20).

 10.Train a Random Forest Classifier to predict churn.

 11.Model Evaluation

 Evaluate the model using metrics like accuracy, precision, recall, and F1-score.
 Plot feature importance for business insights.
 Deployment

-Create a Streamlit web application for real-time churn prediction.
+12.Create a Streamlit web application for real-time churn prediction.